 Though West Virginia couldn’t hang on to defeat Kansas after holding a halftime lead in the Big 12 Tournament championship game on Saturday, the zealous Williams clinched his 15th double-double of the season, and the 32nd of his WVU career, in one of the most dominant performances witnessed at any of this week’s conference showdowns.

-“To actually go down there and play (like that) against some of their bigs, it was a very special moment,” said Williams.
+“To actually go down there and play (like that) against some of their bigs, it was a very special moment,” Williams said.
 “I think it opens a lot of people’s eyes.
 It gives me the confidence to wanna get in the gym and continue working on my craft and to just continue to get better.”

 Williams was 9-12 from the field and 13-15 from the free throw line.
 Working through some questionable calls and an aggressive Jayhawks defense, the All-Big 12 Second Teamer continued to prevail.
 It seemed as though the 6-foot-9 junior played even better when things weren’t going in WVU’s favor.